 Label Parameter Description Activate selected keyboard InitialKeyboardLayoutInUse 1 = automatically select the specified APL keyboard on start-up.
-0 = no action Keyboard InitialKeyboardLayout the name of the APL keyboard to be selected.
+0 = no action Show keyboards for all Languages InitialKeyboardLayoutShow All 1 = show list of all installed keyboards 0 = show only the Dyalog keyboards Keyboard InitialKeyboardLayout the name of the APL keyboard to be selected.